General Info – summary

 Previous Names: Antidesma bifrons, Antidesma biovinianum.

-Family: Phyllanthaceae.
-In this diverse family, Latex as well as Spines are usually absent.
+Family Phyllanthaceae.
+This family is most noticeable in the tropics (future changea are probable).
+In this diverse family, some genera are poorly defined.
+Latex and Spines are usually absent.
 This is diagnostic and excludes them from Euphorbiaceae.
 There are about 50+ genera and 2 000 species in this family.
 They are most numerous in the tropics and most members are trees.
 Leaves are usually simple, alternate and petiolate.
-Leaf margins are usually entire, and leaves are present in most species.
-The actinomorphic Flowers are usually unisexual and are monoecious or dioecious.
+Leaf margins are usually entire and, leaves are present in most species.
+The actinomorphic Flowers are usually unisexual and may be monoecious or dioecious.
 The superior Ovary has 2 ovules in each locule.
 The Fruit is a berry, drupe or schizocarp.
-Local genera containing trees on this website include Antidesma, Bridelia, Cleistanthus and Heywoodia.
+Local genera containing trees on this website include Antidesma, Bridelia (about 50 species), Cleistanthus (about 140 species), and Heywoodia (1 species).

 Name derivation: Antidesma – against (snake) poison or it may refer to the banded bark used for rope. venosum – with noticeable (leaf) vein s.
 Globally there are 100 species in Antidesma and in southern Africa, this genus has 2 species.